Bodrean

-Bodrean and Frogmore are farmstead settlements in Cornwall, England, United Kingdom, situated two miles (3.5 kilometres) north-northeast of Truro.
+Bodrean (Bosrian) and Frogmore are farmstead settlements in Cornwall, England, United Kingdom, situated two miles (3.5 kilometres) north-northeast of Truro.

 Bodrean Manor Farm is located at on high ground overlooking the Trevella Stream.
 The farm specialises in Aberdeen Angus cattle and also provides holiday accommodation.
+The name means 'dwelling of Rian'.

 Frogmore is located at where a lane crosses the Trevella Stream, a tributary of the Truro River, on a stone bridge.